Fast Kokoda Local Led

 - Wonderful people with beautiful singing voices

-- Undertake something that will push your body and spirit to new levels
+- Undertake physical challenge that will push your body and spirit to new levels

 Walking the Kokoda Track involves 50 hours of hiking over 90km of sharp, timbered ridges, steep-sided valleys and fast flowing rivers.
 Vantage points along the Track reveal magnificent mountain landscapes, and a wide variety of flora and fauna is encountered.
 Trekkers pass through local villages where descendents of the wartime "fuzzy wuzzy angels" continue to live simple traditional lifestyles while providing a warm welcome to passing trekkers.